octopus-network/octopus-docs/src/general/octopus-staking.md

 The validator or delegator needs to manually claim the rewards via Octopus App.
 The staking reward keeps up to 84 Era, which is approximately 84 days.

-**Warning**: If the validator or delegator does not claim his staking reward within the period, the reward will go to a public treasury, and can’t be claimed anymore.
+**Warning**: If the validator or delegator does not claim his staking reward within the period, currently, the reward is locked in the contract, and can’t be claimed.

 ### Slashing